Franklin-oliveira/Franklin-oliveira/README.md

 ### About me:

 - 🏡 I'm from Fortaleza - CE, Brazil
-- 🔭 I'm currently working on fraud detection models.
+- 🔭 I'm a Data Scientist (3+ years of experience).
 - 🎲 Love data, programming and technology.
 - 🌱 Avid to learn new tools.
 - 🤔 Interested in: Machine Learning, Deep Learning, Statistics, ML Engineering, Data Engineering, Big Data, Data Ops